adon-cloudcannon/landing-page-test/src/collections/posts/recap-cloudcannon-features-and-improvements-q3-2023.md

 For developers excited about working with the newest SSGs on on the market (and the most up-to-date versions of them!), we’ve released full support for Astro v3.0, Next.js 13, Nuxt v3.6, and Gatsby v5.12.
 (And yes, we’ve also updated Eleventy support for their v2.0 release.)

 What does this mean?
-It means that not only does CloudCannon correctly build with these tools, we’ve documented how to get the most out of them, and built out at least one template to demonstrate how to configure your websites.
+It means that CloudCannon builds efficiently with these tools, we’ve documented how to get the most out of them, and that we've built out at least one template to demonstrate how to configure your websites.

 To get started with these SSGs, try our&nbsp;<a target="_blank" rel="noopener" href="https://cloudcannon.com/templates/sendit/">Sendit template</a>, a fully featured SAAS-themed template optimized for visual editing in CloudCannon.
 Check out&nbsp;<a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/guides/">our starter guides</a> for all supported SSGs over on the CloudCannon docs.